Repo-Anonymouse/Supersonic-OT/README.md

-# Supersonic-OT: An unConditionally Secure OT that relies on only symmtric-key cryptography.
+# Supersonic-OT: An unconditionally secure OT that relies on only symmtric-key cryptography.